 If you are in any doubt as to which T&C template you should choose, please contact us.

 The law in these T&C is largely common law that deals with the basics of contracts: offer, acceptance, price and payment, provision of service, liabilities and risk.
 By and large, you can set the terms you want, particularly the commercial ones.
 The document should be edited so that it reflects exactly how your business works.
 Our guidance notes will tell you what you can change safely, and what we don't advise changing.

-This template allows you to comply with the Sale of Goods Acts 1908, the Consumer Guarantees Act 1993 as amended, and other consumer protection legislation allowing your sellers to sell to businesses or consumers.
+This template allows you to comply with the Contract and Commercial Law Act 2017, the Consumer Guarantees Act 1993 as amended, and other consumer protection legislation allowing your sellers to sell to businesses or consumers.

 Contents of this terms and conditions